Maple Walnut Blondies are perfectly chewy and studded with walnuts for the ultimate fall treat.

 - Using a spatula, stir in the ground oats, flour, and salt until just combined.
 Fold in the walnuts.
 Pour batter into the prepared pan, spreading evenly.

 - Bake for 30-35 minutes, until the edges are golden and the center is set.
-(I tend to err on the side of under-baked with blondies, as I feel people prefer those to an over-baked blondie.)
+Do not overbake.

 - Allow to cool in the pan, then use the parchment paper to lift the blondies out the pan.
 Cut into pieces and serve.
 Store in an airtight container for up to 4 days.